-Nail your headline
+3. Nail your LinkedIn headline

 Believe it or not, you’ve got roughly two seconds to catch the eye of a user.
 Remember, most are just scrolling through, looking for something that they can either comment on or something that is going to be of value to them.

 So you need a headline (or opening statement) that makes them pause and think, I’ve got to know more.

 This is where you need to tap into your inner journalist.
 I’ve found the following to work really well on LinkedIn.

 - How-to offerings